 Ankur: A Society for Alternative in Education: Documentation and Research for Children's Education Programme (2004 Jan – 2005 Jan)

 Graduate School of Education, University of Pennsylvania: Research Assistant with Dr. Ritty Lukose, (2002 Sep - 2003 May)

-H. L. Institute of Commerce, Ahmedabad: Full-time lecturer in English and Commercial with the department of English and Communications (1999 July - 2001 July)
+H. L. Institute of Commerce, Ahmedabad: Full-time lecturer in English and Commercial Communication with the department of English (1999 July - 2001 July)

-St. Xavier's College, Ahmedabad: Teaching Assistant for English, Taught cources for Compulsory English, and English Major in First Year B.A. and B.Sc. as well as Second Year B.A.
+St. Xavier's College, Ahmedabad: Teaching Assistant for English, Taught courses for Compulsory English, and English Major in First Year B.A. and B.Sc. as well as Second Year B.A.
 (1998 July - 1998 Oct.)